didx-xyz/aries-cloudapi-python/SECURITY.md

-# Yoma Security Policy
+# DIDx Security Policy

 ## Reporting a Security Bug

-If you think you have discovered a security issue in any of the Yoma projects, we'd love to hear from you.
+If you think you have discovered a security issue in any of the DIDx projects, we'd love to hear from you.
 We will take all security bugs seriously and if confirmed upon investigation we will patch it within a reasonable amount of time and release a public security announcement discussing the bug and credit the discoverer.